zacharywelch/rails-api-template/README.md

 6. Configures rspec to exclude view, route, and controller specs

-7. Hooks up `JsonResponder` and `PaginationResponder` to responder chain
+7. Hooks up `JsonResponder` and `PaginateResponder` to responder chain

 8. Adds template for controller scaffold